 Finding the Birds

 The extensive prevalence of birds is the main reason that so many people can participate in this hobby.
-Birds can live in abundance in backyards, around home plumbing companies and other commercial businesses, and in parks.
+Birds can live in abundance in backyards, around home plumbing companies, other commercial businesses, and in parks.
 Anyone with a backyard can work to attract birds for observation.
 A few feeders stocked with the foods that local birds eat should lure feathered friends.
 It’s also possible to visit natural areas such as parks and wildlife refuges to observe birds in their natural habitats.

 - One of the Nation’s Ideal Bird-Watching Places (PDF): The National Audubon Association has designated Cuyahoga Valley National Park as an Important Bird Area, which means that people might do well to visit this location to observe birds.